Photos by Kaylinn Gilstrap.

 I received a private grant to produce and direct Trigger Warning.
 The grant through the Community Foundation of Greater Atlanta was fiscally sponsored by C4 Atlanta.
 It paid for my time, stipends for the storytellers, theatre rental, etc.

 I have inherited a strong philosophy of partnership from my many years of working in arts & nonprofits.
-Since I didn’t need to make any money off the show, I set out to find an organization that would benefit not just from the proceeds of ticket sales, but that would bring a lot of social capital to the process as well.
+Since I didn’t need to make any money off the show, I set out to find an organization that would benefit not just from the proceeds of ticket sales, but that would bring a lot of social capital as well.
 Men Stopping Violence was exactly the right partner.